Healthy Meal Ideas and What to Pack in a Healthy School Lunch

 For lunch, review the preschool lunch options with your child.
 If you choose to pack a lunch from home, try to include one thing from every food group.

-Keep lunch neat by packing it in reusable bags in a fun lunch box or bag.
 Encourage your child to drink wisely by limiting fruit juice and choosing water or milk.
 A cookie or piece of chocolate can be a fun, occasional treat in your child’s lunch.

 Have healthy power snacks available for your child when she gets home from school or before she heads to extracurricular activities.